 If it happens to be from a strong area of yours AND if you are not taking twice the average time per question on these, then keep going.
 But each question that you mindlessly took on as a challenge or without realizing the worth of time spent/wasted on it must be a lesson well learnt.

 You just see the time that you spent on questions assigned the level Difficult and the Score you gain from them and compare the same with the rest of your test performance in terms of marks per minute.
 And you will realize how big a drain these questions are – on your time, score and hence, your confidence!
+In fact this should be a takeaway even from the regular ADAPTIVE sessions that happen in your online CAT classes, where you take level-wise topic-wise tests in each session.

 Just be conscious of such questions and start decreasing the %ge of attempts in this category.
 You will see your good scores becoming exceptional very soon.